MicrosoftDocs/azure-docs/articles/azure-arc/data/deploy-active-directory-sql-managed-instance.md

 ### [System-managed keytab mode](#tab/system-managed-keytab-mode)

-To support Active Directory authentication on SQL in system-managed keytab mode, the deployment specification file uses the following properties:
+To support Active Directory authentication on SQL in system-managed keytab mode, set the following properties in your deployment specification file.
+Some properties are required and some are optional.

 #### Required

 - `spec.security.activeDirectory.connector.name`: The name of the preexisting Active Directory connector custom resource to join for Active Directory authentication.
 If you enter a value for this property, Active Directory authentication is implemented.
-- `spec.security.activeDirectory.accountName`: The name of the Active Directory account for the SQL managed instance.
+- `spec.security.activeDirectory.accountName`: The name of the Active Directory account for the managed instance.
 This account is automatically generated for this managed instance and must not exist in the domain before you deploy SQL.
 - `spec.services.primary.dnsName`: Enter a DNS name for the primary SQL endpoint.
 - `spec.services.primary.port`: Enter a port number for the primary SQL endpoint.